simarmannsingh/Kiel-canal/readme.md

 To run the project on your machine, You'll need [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/), and [Parcel](https://parceljs.org/) installed.

+The KielCanal game is created using the Phaser3 + Parcel template created by [*ourcade*](https://github.com/ourcade/phaser3-parcel-template).

 It is highly recommended to use [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm) to install Node.js and npm.

 For Windows users there is [Node Version Manager for Windows](https://github.com/coreybutler/nvm-windows).

 Install Node.js and `npm` with `nvm`:

     nvm install node
     nvm use node